zmcartor/homestead-guide/source/network/test-networks.rst

 You will need to start your gexp instance with your custom chain command every time you want to access your custom chain.
 If you just type "gexp" in your console, it will not remember all of the flags you have set.

-Pre-allocating ether to your account
+Pre-allocating expanse to your account
 --------------------------------------------------------------------------------

 A difficulty of "0x400" allows you to mine Ether very quickly on your private testnet chain.
 If you create your chain and start mining, you should have hundreds of Ether in a matter of minutes which is way more than enough to test transactions on your network.
 If you would still like to pre-allocate Ether to your account, you will need to: